dborth/vbagx/trunk/readme.txt

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                         UPDATE HISTORY                        ·oø×O0|
 `¨•¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨'

+[What's New 1.0.8 - April 4, 2009]
+* "Match Wii Game" controls option!
+Games that have a Wii equivalent can be played using the controls for that Wii game.
+For example all Zelda games can be played with Twilight Princess controls.
+See the Instructions section below for important details.
+* Rotation/Tilt sensor games all work
+* Solar sensors (Boktai 1/2/3)
+* Rumble (except for games that rely on Gameboy Player)
+* Keyboard
+* PAL support, finally!
+* New scaling options, choose how much stretching you want
+* Colourised games now partially work but still have distortion
+* "Corvette" no longer has a screwed up palette (but still crashes)
+* triggers net reconnection on SMB failure
+* source code refactored, and project file added
+* instructions section added to this readme file

 [What's New 1.0.7 - January 27, 2009]
 * Updated to VBA-M r847